kbassler/RenEEL-Modularity/README.md

 3. Run a.out with 3 arguments.

-argument 1: Positive Integer, parameter for Randomized Greedy  (usually 2) argument 2: Positive Integer, ensemble size divided by CPU numbers (suppose you are using 4 CPU cores and 5 here, your ensemble size will be 4*5=20) argument 3: Positive Integer, ensemble size divided by CPU numbers of partitions of the reduced network for iteration part in RenEEL (suppose you are using 4 CPU cores and 2 here, your ensemble size during iteration of RenEEL will be 4*2=8)
-(seed of random number will be generated using system time)
+argument 1: Positive Integer, parameter for Randomized Greedy  (usually 2) argument 2: Positive Integer, ensemble size argument 3: Positive Integer, ensemble size of partitions of the reduced network for iteration part in RenEEL (seed of random number will be generated using system time)

 Example: